heiher/hev-task-system/README.md

 HevTaskSystem is a simple, lightweight multi-task system (coroutines) for Unix.

-The task system is executed by a Unix process/thread.
-In task system, you can creates many tasks and attachs to task system.
-When a task yield or blocked by I/O, the scheduler will pick a suitable task from running list and switch to.
-The memory space, file descriptors and other resources are shared for all tasks in task system.
-Every task has a private, standalone task structure (#HevTask) and stack in heap of the process.
+The task system is executed within a Unix process/thread.
+In task system, you can create many tasks and attach them to the task system.
+When a task yields or is blocked by I/O, the scheduler will pick a suitable task from running list and switch to it.
+Memory space, file descriptors, and other resources are shared among all tasks in the task system.
+Each task has its private, standalone task structure (#HevTask) and stack in heap of the process.

-In task, you can allocate memory from heap, read and write data from to stack, and do I/O operations in synchronized mode.
+Within a task, you can allocate memory from heap, read and write data to the stack, and perform I/O operations in synchronized mode.

 ## Features